 If you are not satisfied with our response to your complaint, or you consider that Cloutly may have breached the Australian Privacy Principles or the Privacy Act, a complaint may be made to the Office of the Australian Information Commissioner.
 The Office of the Australian Information Commissioner can be contacted by telephone on 1300 363 992 or by using the contact details on the website www.oaic.gov.au.

 In some circumstances, the European Union General Data Protection Regulation (GDPR) provides additional protection to individuals located in Europe.
-The fact that you may be located in Europe does not, however, on its own entitle you to protection under the GDPR.

 Where the GDPR does apply, there may be additional rights and remedies available to you under the GDPR, some of which are laid out in the following sections.